jim-schwoebel/sound_event_detection/README.md

 ## How to label

 Just put audio files in the ./data folder, run label_files.py, and then you're ready to get started labeling!
+See the video below for a quick view on how this can occur (with as many files in the ./data directory that are there).

 ### organizing data
 First, put all the audio files in the ./data folder.
 This will allow for the script to go through all these files and set a window (usually 20 milliseconds) to label these audio files.
 Note that all the audio files in this folder must be uniquely named (e.g. 1.wav, 2.wav, etc.).